mwilliams52000/note-taker-app/README.md

 Before you go any further, make sure you have Python and that the expected version is available from your command line.
 You can check this by clicking the Windows key + R and typing 'cmd'.
 Click 'Ok' and launch the command line.
 Type 'py --version' within the command line.
 You should see something like this if Python is properly installed: 'Python 3.11.4'.
 If you do, then type in 'py -m pip --version' to ensure that you have pip available.
 As long as pip is available, you can proceed to installing the libraries.

-To install pyaudio, type in 'py -m pip install pyaudio' into the command line.
+To install pyaudio, type this into the command line:

+    py -m pip install pyaudio

-To install pyspellchecker, type in 'py -m pip install pyspellchecker' into the command line.
+To install pyspellchecker, type this into the command line:

+    py -m pip install pyspellchecker